In Syria crisis, stakes high for Hezbollah

 Hezbollah believes that its enemies, including the West and Israel, are working to reshape the Middle East by replacing Assad with a ruler hostile to it.

 In a region riven by a Sunni-Shi'ite divide, Assad belongs to the Alawite sect that is an offshoot of Shi'ite Islam.
-A new Sunni Muslim leadership is unlikely to favor the Shi'ite Hezbollah.
+A new Sunni Muslim leadership is unlikely to favour the Shi'ite Hezbollah.

 OPTIONS OPEN